The Norwegian Cancer Society joins the global fight against non-communicable diseases, including cancer .

-UICC is the leading international non-governmental organization working for the prevention and control of cancer.
+- Union for International Cancer Control (UICC) is the leading international non-governmental organization working for the prevention and control of cancer.
 Anne Lise Ryel, Secretary General of the Norwegian Cancer Society, is a member of UICC’s Board of Directors (2012-2013/14?).
-Non-communicable Disease Alliance (NCD-Alliance) is a network of organizations which are working to combat non-communicable diseases (cancer, cardiovascular diseases, diabetes and chronic lung diseases.)
+Non-communicable Disease Alliance (NCD-Alliance) is a network of organizations which are working to combat non-communicable diseases (cancer, cardiovascular diseases, diabetes and chronic lung diseases.

-FCA is an alliance of non-governmental organizations working on the development, ratification and implementation of the international treaty, the World Health Organization’s (WHO) Framework Convention on Tobacco Control (FCTC).
+- Framework Convention Alliance (FCA) is an alliance of non-governmental organizations working on the development, ratification and implementation of the international treaty, the World Health Organization’s (WHO) Framework Convention on Tobacco Control (FCTC).

-GAVI Alliance works to save children’s lives and protect health by increasing access to immunization in poor countries.
+- Global Alliance for Vaccines and Immunization (GAVI Alliance) works to save children’s lives and protect health by increasing access to immunization in poor countries.
 From 2012, GAVI offers the HPV-vaccine to prevent cervical cancer.

-The Nordic Cancer Union is a collaborative body for cancer societies in the Nordic countries.
+- The Nordic Cancer Union (NCU) is a collaborative body for cancer societies in the Nordic countries.
 Our main focus in this collaboration is cancer research and we allocate grants and funds to stimulate cancer research in the Nordic region.